mdn/content/files/en-us/web/css/justify-content/index.md

 Defined in the [CSS box alignment](/en-US/docs/Web/CSS/CSS_box_alignment) module, `justify-content` applies to multicol containers, flex containers, and grid containers.
 The property does not apply to and has no effect on block containers.

-This property shares many keyword values with the {{cssxref("align-content")}} property, but not all!
-The `justify-content` isn't involved in baseline alignment, and therefore does not take baseline values.
+This property shares many keyword values with the {{cssxref("align-content")}} property, but not all! `justify-content` isn't involved in baseline alignment, and therefore does not take baseline values.

-In [flex layouts](/en-US/docs/Web/CSS/CSS_flexible_box_layout), the property defines how positive free space in each flex line is distributed between or around flex items, along the main axis.
-This property impacts the elements in a line, not between lines.
-The alignment is done after the lengths and auto margins are applied, which means that when one or more flex items in a line have a {{cssxref("flex-grow")}} factor greater than `0` the property has no effect on flex lines as that line has no available space to distribute.
-Also, as stretching in the main axis is controlled by {{cssxref("flex")}}, the `stretch` value behaves as `flex-start`.
+In [flex layouts](/en-US/docs/Web/CSS/CSS_flexible_box_layout), the property defines how positive free space is distributed between or around flex items along the main axis.
+This property impacts the space between elements in a line, not the space between lines.
+The alignment is done after the lengths and auto margins are applied, which means that when one or more flex items in a line have a {{cssxref("flex-grow")}} factor greater than `0`, the property has no effect as there is no space to distribute along that line.
+Also, as stretching along the main axis is controlled by {{cssxref("flex")}}, the `stretch` value behaves as `flex-start`.

 With [grid layout](/en-US/docs/Web/CSS/CSS_grid_layout), this property distributes available space between or around grid columns, not grid items.
 If the grid container is larger than the grid itself, the `justify-content` property can be used to justify the grid along the inline axis, aligning the grid columns.

 Grid `auto` track sizes (and only `auto` track sizes) can be stretched by the `align-content` and `justify-content` properties.
 Therefore by default, an `auto` sized track will take up any remaining space in the grid container.
-As the grid's inline size has to be less than the grid container's inline size for there to be space to distribute, in this case the property has no effect.
+As the grid's inline size has to be less than the grid container's inline size for there to be space to distribute, the property has no effect in this case.

 ## Formal definition